New London, Virginia: Hook the Loyalist

 In June 1775, word was given to the Committee for Bedford County that John Hook had been heard making remarks and handing out pamphlets against the war with England.
 Hook wrote back to the committee asking for the charges in writing to which he responded with a declaration of his innocence.
 On June 18, 1777, a mob led by Colonel William Mead dragged Hook from his house to appear before the committee.
 According to Hook, they threatened to "burn down & cut my house to peaces over my head" and he was told "they intended tarring & feathering me."
 Ultimately, Hook was forced to sign a Certificate of Fidelity for Captain George Hancock at the Green Bryor Court on October 10, 1777, an act witnessed by Samuel Hairston.

 Hook Trial

 During the latter part of the Revolutionary War Army Commissary John Venable requisitioned two of Hook's cows for the troops.
 In 1783, after the war was over, Hook filed suit against Venable for the "theft" of the two cows.
 The case lingered on the docket until 1789.
-Hook was represented by Mr. Cowan and Venable acquired the services of none other than Patrick Henry.
-The trial itself was the occasion for Henry's famous "Beef speech" which elicited hoots and laughter within the courtroom.
+Hook was represented by Mr. Cowan and Venable acquired the services of Patrick Henry.
+The trial itself was the occasion for Henry's famous "Beef speech" which elicited strong laughter within the courtroom.
 The resulting verdict was for Hook for the sum of one cent.